karelbondan/Wolf/README.md

 This program was made on Windows 10 and uses file modifications, so all the files and folders necessary for this program to run is referenced to Windows 10.
 If you're using an older version, feel free to try it.
-Important note is that I haven't tested this on the older version of Windows, so the program may not work correctly (especially on first launch), you may get blank user profile image on the top right of the GUI.
+Important note is that I haven't tested this on the older version of Windows, so the program may not work correctly (especially on first launch), you may get blank user profile image on the top right of the GUI and on the user settings page.</br>
+> ps.
+You can always change your profile picture and Wolf will remember your changes.

 ```
 WIP (ignore)